m-reza-rahman/azure-cafe/README.md

 * You need to have Docker CLI installed and you must be signed into your Docker Hub account.
 To create a Docker Hub account go to [https://hub.docker.com](https://hub.docker.com).

 ## Set Up GitHub Actions
-* Open a command line.
+* Open a command line and execute the following command.
+Please save off the output for use shortly.

    ```
    cat $HOME/.kube/config | base64